 The four flag bearers will be selected from nominations.
 Anyone who lives, works or attends school in Denton County may be nominated.

 The ceremony will also include placement of a wreath at Denton County’s All Wars Memorial in honor of the victorious troops who valiantly served in the Civil War, and unveiling of the 2022 Denton Juneteenth flag.
 For more information about The Opening Ceremony contact Juneteenth University.
 The Post-parade Ceremony will occur at the Collins Pavilion in Fred Moore Park.
 The Denton Juneteenth Organizing Committee coordinates that event.

-- North on Oakland Street to East Oak Street (one block)
+- North on Austin Street to East Oak Street

 - West on East Oak Street to Elm Street.
 (Denton Square)

 - South on Elm Street to Hickory Street.
 (Denton Square)

 - East on Hickory Street to Industrial Street.